Equipping the Village

 To date, our main program has been putting essential supplies in the hands of foster youth and caregivers in Sonoma County while lending support.
 This takes place at our Resource Center, which opened in June of 2021.

-Our Village Closet provides clothing, shoes, toys, books, baby supplies and equipment, small furniture, and other essential items to the youth affected by foster care.
+Our Village Closet provides clothing, shoes, toys, books, baby supplies and equipment, small furniture, and other essential items to the youth affected by foster care at no cost.
 We also work collaboratively with area and partner organizations to fill specific needs.
 All this connection is made possible by generous monetary and in-kind donations from individuals, foundations, community supporters, and grants.

 We held our first Summer Giveaway in June 2020 (with appropriate COVID-19 protocols) and were able to help 140 youth of Sonoma County foster care!
 Thank you to everyone who volunteered during the time slots, helped us organize, sort and set up/take down.
 We are grateful to have you in our village.